-Welcome to Modern Bioethics “thinking modules”, designed to incorporate critical thinking and common sense in the bioethics space.
-These short explorations of bioethics aim to discover and apply new approaches and critically examine blind spots in common approaches.
+Modern Bioethics seven “thinking modules” (above) are designed to incorporate critical thinking and common sense in the bioethics space.
+These short explorations of bioethics look to create new approaches and critically examine blind spots in common approaches.
 The goal is not to solve problems but to develop problem-solving considerations, techniques, and processes.
 How are we thinking about problems?
 Why are there so many actions that are deeply problematic to some people but that are not problematic to others?
 The different views may be complex ethical differences or simply questions of convenience and whose power aligns with the convenience.
-Links to each topic are at the bottom of this page.

 This website focuses on which frameworks are most helpful in addressing which issues and draws on many disciplines.
 This project is an effort to contextualize bioethical dilemmas, to expand the thought process to include more considerations, and to explore the stakeholders and the ethical differences in their stake.
 Critical thinking and logic will help identify the breadth of the issues and delineate the role of public policy or even global cooperation from the role of corporate, hospital, or even individual behaviors.
 There are a lot of stakeholders in bioethics; sometimes the arena is global and individuals everywhere will be impacted by a scientific discovery.
 Some people are more able to speak for themselves or hold more power in the conversation.
 In some countries corporations or the government drown out other voices.
 Challenging power structures and the prerequisites of citizen power is one way to incorporate more voices.